Witset

 Witset lies near Widzin Kwah (the Bulkley River).

 Witset (formerly Moricetown) is a Wet'suwet'en village in Central British Columbia, Canada on the west side of the Bulkley River on Coryatsaqua (Moricetown) Indian Reserve No. 2, and on Moricetown Indian Reserve No.1.
-The current village was built during the early 1900s.
-Evidence of inhabitants date back to around 5,500 years ago.
+The current village was built during the early twentieth century.
+Evidence of inhabitation dates back to around 5,500 years ago.

 Name

 The original name of the village was Witset.
 It was abandoned after a rockslide that prevented salmon from reaching the canyon.
 Witsuwit'en people then settled in Tsë Cakh (Hagwilget) and referred to the old village as Këyikh Wigit (often spelled Kyah Wiget).

 It was renamed after the pioneer missionary Father Adrien-Gabriel Morice, who named the village after himself, and was admonished by the church for doing so.

 On May 5, 2018, the community officially reverted to its original name, Witset.
 The community’s name now means something akin to “first” or “the people of the first village.”
 The name change came about in part through the work of Wanda Nikal, a Wet'suwet'en woman who organized a petition over the issue.
 In September 2017, the Band Council voted in favour of the name change.